mtabatabaeifard/soundcloud-firstpage/README.md

-# soundcloud-firstpage
+# SoundCloud FistPage Clone
-sound cloud first page design HTML&amp;CSS
+Cloning soundcloud's first page with HTML&amp;CSS as a practice